insovs/insopti-PowerPlan/README.md

 The script will automatically request administrator privileges.

 > [!CAUTION]
-> If you are not allowed to run PowerShell scripts, enable it first via:
+> If you are not allowed to run PowerShell scripts, enable it first via ou allez ici #...:
 > ```
 > Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 > ```